RULES OF SUPREME COURT OF LOUISIANA

 Rule 1.
 Assignment of Disciplinary Board Panel and Briefing Schedules

-Upon the filing of the hearing committee report with the disciplinary board, the administrator shall schedule the matter for hearing before a board panel on the schedule set by the board, and shall notify all parties of such setting.
+Upon the filing of the hearing committee report with the disciplinary board in accordance with Rule XIX, Section 11(F), the administrator shall schedule the matter for hearing before a board panel on the schedule set by the board, and shall notify all parties of such setting.
 Any request for a continuance of the hearing date based upon reasons other than those of an emergency nature must be presented to the panel before whom the hearing is scheduled within ten (10) days of service of the notice of hearing.

 Rule 2.
 Briefing Deadlines

 Any party having an objection to any aspect of the hearing committee report in a particular matter shall file with the administrator a brief setting forth such objections and the grounds thereof, not less than thirty (30) days before the date on which oral argument is assigned to a board panel.
 The opposing party may file an answering brief within fifteen (15) days following the filing of the brief which first sets forth the objections.